TheMoonMoth/collab-3/README.md

 4. Once you've completed one task, slack your partner to start theirs.
 Do this 5 times.
 5. When you complete the process with working code, you should both submit the link to the repo.

+## Style:
+We are using the feature branching style to get extra practice with git branches.

 ### Task 1: Paul
 Slack your partner.
 You should both edit five CSS properties, please.

+### Task 2: Kyle
+You should edit five CSS properties.